djmci/TeamMeUp/README.md

-## Sports club Web App using MEAN Stack
+## TeamMeUp: A MEAN Stack web application for teaming players and recording their activities.

 Project Overview
 Create a web application for sports club and players using MEAN STACK Technology.